jutkko/copy-pasta/README.md

 <Enter your S3 secretaccesskey>
 ```

-If you are not using Amazon S3, you might want to pass the `endpoint` and
+If you are not using Amazon S3, and not in London you might want to pass the
-`location` of your S3 backend implementation when you target.
+`endpoint` and `location` of your S3 backend implementation when you target.

 # Running the tests
 You will need to have a working go environment, and go to the repo